bertofurth/Seagate-Central-Modern-Slot-In-Kernel/README_MANUAL_KERNEL_INSTALLATION.md

     root@NAS-X:/Data/admin#

 ### Optional (Recommended) - Disable obsolete services
-The Seagate Central comes with a number of services that have recently become obsolete and defunct.
+The Seagate Central comes with a number of services that have become obsolete and defunct.
 These include the "Seagate Media Service" and "Tappin Remote Access Service".
 These services consume a considerable amount of memory and CPU resources but do not provide any useful